mitchallen/richmond/README.md

 ## Version History

+#### Version 0.4.1 release notes

+* Created an examples folder and updated the README.

 #### Version 0.4.0 release notes

 * __.addModel__ will now automatically call __.connect__ (with no arguments) if no connection has been made.